farski/awholenother.com/_posts/2024-02-24-shimano-road-groupset-timeline.md

 Numbering inconsitencies:

-- Dura-Ace begain with `7xxx` series numbers, but switched to `9xxx` after 7900, and maintained the sequence even once including the "R" prefix.
+- Dura-Ace began with `7xxx` series numbers, but switched to `9xxx` after 7900, and maintained the sequence even once including the "R" prefix.
 - Ultegra began with `6xxx` series numbers, but switched to `8xxx` at the same time it adopted an "R" prefix.
 (Ignoring the original 600 series naming.)
 - 105 began with `5xxx` series numbers, but switched to `7xxx` at the same time it adopted an "R" prefix.
 - Sora and Claris have always used `3xxx`/`2xxx` series numbers, but reset from 3500/2400 down to R3000/R2000 when they adopted the "R" prefix.